Celebrating the ADA’s 28th Anniversary

 July 26th, 2018

-Aira's CEO addresses a large group of Aira employees at a company meeting.
+Aira's Co-Founder addresses a large group of Aira employees at a company meeting.

 Today marks the 28th anniversary of the ADA being signed into law, formally adopting legislative and regulatory policies that promise to deliver equal civil rights for those with disabilities.
 Authored by Tony Coelho, the ADA is considered to be the most important piece of civil rights legislation to come into effect in the past 30 years.
 Although progress in the disability civil rights arena has certainly been achieved during the last three decades, a lot still needs to be done before it can be said that the true spirit of the ADA has been fully realized.